 The Mile High City not only lures with its Rocky Mountain beauty, but its varied and affordable activities and attractions.
 Tourists and locals alike can have loads of fun here without busting their budget.
 Here’s a list of FREE and cheap things to do around Denver and Boulder:

 Tour Our Best Brewery

 Since 1873, the Coors Brewery (now known as MillerCoors) has been crafting some of America’s favorite beers, namely Coors Light.
-A FREE tour showcases the company’s history and passion for brewing.
+The tour showcases the company’s history and passion for brewing.
 (Fun Fact: The tour takes place in the world’s largest single-site brewery.)
 The brewery experience includes a 30-minute self-paced tour highlighting its malting, brewing and packaging processes.
 At the end, cool off in the “fresh beer room” — where visitors can sip a cold sample and rest on ice-cube benches in a refrigerated room.
 Cost is $5 to $10 for those 21+.
 Kids are FREE.
 13th & Ford St. (Southeast corner of visitor parking lot), Golden, 303-277-BEER.

 Satisfy Your Sweet Tooth